-If you entered data for more than one data set on one table and then choose linear or nonlinear regression, Prism usually fits one line or curve through each data set.
+If you entered data for more than one data set on one table and then choose simple linear or nonlinear regression, Prism usually fits one line or curve through each data set.
 Follow these steps to fit one line or curve through all the data.

 1.Use the nonlinear regression analysis to fit the data, even if you are fitting a straight line.
-Don't use linear regression.
+Don't use simple linear regression.

 2.In the first tab of nonlinear regression dialog, pick an equation.
 If you want to use linear regression, open the "lines" folder of equations and choose "straight line".
-Fitting this model with nonlinear regression is the same as linear regression, except that Prism offers many more choices in its nonlinear regression dialog.
+Fitting this model with nonlinear regression is the same as simple linear regression, except that Prism offers many more choices in its nonlinear regression dialog.